petli/codplayer/INSTALL.md

 ------------------------

 The latest release of codplayer can be installed with `pip`.
-It is recommended to install it in a virtualenv:
+It is recommended to install it in a virtualenv, and ensure pip is updated before installing codplayer:

     virtualenv ~/cod
+    ~/cod/bin/pip install -U pip
     ~/cod/bin/pip install codplayer

 Then continue with the configuration, described below.